 PROJECT HISTORY

-Mar 2022 The 2022 Federal Budget allocated $1.6 billion to the project.
+| Mar 2022 | The 2022 Federal Budget allocated $1.6 billion to Stage One of the Wave (formerly known as the Direct Sunshine Coast Rail Line). |

-Feb 2024 The Queensland Government announced their commitment of $2.75 billion to deliver the Beerwah to Caloundra component of the Direct Sunshine Coast Rail Line project.
-The Queensland Government has stated that the project requires the Federal Government to match their funding allocation.
+| Feb 2024 | The Queensland Government announced it would provide funding of $2.75 billion to deliver the Beerwah to Caloundra component of the Direct Sunshine Coast Rail Line project. |

-Mar 2024 The Queensland Government released the business case summary for its proposed 39-kilometre Direct Sunshine Coast Rail Line.
+| Mar 2024 | The Queensland Government released the business case summary for the 39-kilometre Direct Sunshine Coast Rail Line.
 The first stage between Beerwah and Caloundra had an estimated BCR of 0.29 at a four per cent discount rate, and 0.15 at a seven per cent discount rate.
-The summary document recommends a staged approach to delivery to enable half of the rail line to be complete and opened before 2032.
-Latter stages will eventually connect through to Maroochydore with Stage Two, between Caloundra and Birtinya, and Stage Three between Birtinya and Maroochydore.
-The business case has been provided to Infrastructure Australia for review.
+The summary document recommends a staged approach to delivery to enable half of the rail line to be complete and opened before 2032. |

 Sector